Massachusetts Board of Education: Student membership

-The BESE is unique in that 1 of its 9 members is a Massachusetts public school student.
+The BESE is unique in that 1 of its 11 members is a Massachusetts public school student.
 Legislation filed in 1971 by Governor Francis W. Sargent created the position.
 By this same legislation, the Massachusetts State Student Advisory Council was established.
 The Chairperson of this Council sits as a full voting member on the BESE.
 Governor Sargent said at the filing of the bill, "If we are to replace confrontation with deliberation and shouting with dialogue, youth must be invited in, not shut out.
 We have ... a climate where young and old can sit together, talk, and listen."

-The current student member of the Board is Eleni Livingston.
-Her term will end in July 2022.